IronNode951/Netlithic/README.md

 ## License

-Open source protocol.
+Netlithic is released as open-source software under the **MIT License**.

-© 2026 Netlithic Protocol — Open Source (MIT License)
+© 2026 Netlithic Protocol